yvzzztrk/FirebaseSampleCocoaTouchFrameworkSwift/README.md

 # FirebaseSampleCocoaTouchFrameworkSwift
-This a sample cocoa touch framework with firebase sdks w/out cocoapods
+This is a sample xCode 9, swift 4.0 cocoa touch framework integrated with firebase sdks w/out cocoapods.